Looming staff shortages set to stretch reopened British pubs

 Indoor dining resumed in Britain this week and pub bosses have told Reuters they are now seeing the impact of a post-Brexit exodus of European workers, with a particular concern about finding kitchen staff.

-“There is a labour shortage in the UK, but I don’t think people are worried about coming back because of the virus or because they feel the career is unstable,” said Ralph Findlay, CEO of pub company Marston’s.
+"There is a labour shortage in the UK, but I don't think people are worried about coming back because of the virus or because they feel the career is unstable," said Ralph Findlay, CEO of pub company Marston's (MARS.L).

 Data from research firm Vacancysoft showed that posted vacancies for permanent roles in UK hospitality had more than doubled to 3,387 in April when outdoor dining resumed compared with February when it was 1,309.